benpollarduk/NetAF/.nuget/README.md

 #### NO_COLOR
 NetAF supports the [NO_COLOR](https://no-color.org/) standard through the NO_COLOR environment variable.
-To disable color in console output add the NO_COLOR environment variable and assign it a non-zero value.
+To disable color in console output add the NO_COLOR environment variable and assign it a non-empty value.
 This will disable color output on the console.

 ### Maps
 Maps are automatically generated for regions and rooms, and can be viewed with the **map** command: